dsamoht/metagenomics-wf/doc/run_cdhit.md

 ## __1. Prepare input files__

 ## 1.1 Edit sample files
-To retrieve from which sample the sequences are from after the clustering, we modify the headers of contigs in the assembly files so that they contain the sample's id.
+To retrieve from which sample the sequences are from after the clustering, we modify the headers in the protein files so that they contain the sample id.

-Example:
+Example (save a .backup file if you're not sure of your command):
 ```
-sed -i.backup "s/^>/>$sampleA|/g" ${STUDY_PATH}/QCd_reads/sampleA_QCd/sampleA_megahit_output/final.contigs.fa
+sed -i.backup "s/^>/>sampleA|/g" ${STUDY_PATH}/QCd_reads/sampleA_QCd/sampleA_prodigal_output/sampleA.faa
 ```
+To be done for all protein files prior to the next step.

-## 1.2 Combine all sample files and databases
+## 1.2 Combine all protein files from samples and from databases
 ```
-for file in $(find ${STUDY_PATH}/QCd_reads/ | grep final.contigs.fa)
+for file in $(find ${STUDY_PATH}/QCd_reads/ | grep prodigal_output | grep .faa$)
 do
     cat $file >> ${STUDY_PATH}/QCd_reads/study_all.faa
 done